danahagist/100_Days_Of_ML_Code/activity.md

 **Thoughts:**
 At a high level, the concept of a linked list is not a particularly difficult thing to grasp.
 Here's the gist... you have a header node, which starts with data and a pointer to any subsequent/ linked nodes.
 As each node is added, it similarly has data and pointers to the next nodes.
 The last node has data, and null/'None' as a pointer.

-Despite being able to grasp the concept well, I definitely feel like I need to keep reading up on implementation steps and try to find some walkthroughs, so that I thorougly understand all of the code.
+Despite being able to grasp the concept well, I definitely feel like I need to keep reading up on implementation steps and try to find some walkthroughs, so that I thoroughly understand all of the code.

 **Link to work:**
 HackerRank: https://github.com/danahagist/100_Days_Of_ML_Code/blob/master/day7_linkedList.py